tfiers/tomasfiers.net/content/_index.md

 Neuroscientists can film precise voltages of individual neurons in living animals.
 We wonder how we can use such data to infer the wiring between those neurons.
 We could then construct connectomes _in vivo_.

+[This YouTube video](https://youtu.be/FryqOCMyByA) is a short presentation about the work, made a while back.

 You are welcome to read one of my [posts](/posts), or check out some of the things I built under [projects](/projects).